BYOC training control plane · Elastic GPU capacity

 From an early user

 "The babysitting tax.
-Renting H100s directly from RunPod / Lambda / Voltage Park, I'd lose 20–30 minutes per session to wrapper work around the actual training: hunting for a region with capacity, paying for idle minutes while the pod boots and the image pulls, wiring my own checkpoint sync to S3/R2 so a spot preemption wouldn't wipe out an hour of progress, and writing fragile resume logic because providers just hand you a fresh pod after a crash. … The 10-epoch fine-tune finished in 9 minutes 23 seconds for $0.48 — clean exit, adapter saved, no leftover pod to clean up, no manual sync, no babysitting."
+Renting H100s directly from RunPod / Lambda / Voltage Park, I'd lose 20–30 minutes per session to wrapper work around the actual training: hunting for a region with capacity, paying for idle minutes while the pod boots and the image pulls, wiring my own checkpoint sync to S3/R2 so a provider interruption wouldn't wipe out an hour of progress, and writing fragile resume logic because providers just hand you a fresh pod after a crash. … The fine-tune finished cleanly — adapter saved, no leftover pod to clean up, no manual sync, no babysitting."

 Amit Pal · CTO, Vettable